tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

  We can take all the bullet points from the point 2. and organise it into sections.

-Example:
+Example (of site map):

 ![[Pasted image 20240924112043.png]]

 U can use card sorting method (write the bullet points on cards and sort it together).
-Could this be done in FigJam or other remote method (Trello maybe?)
+Could this be done in FigJam or other remote method (Trello maybe?).